ncats/translator-modules/README.md

 2. Python scripts: see the [WF2_automation.py script](direct-command-line-workflow2-script-usage) for an exemplar
 3. Using the Common Workflow Language (CWL) standard: see the [TranslatorCWL prototype here](./biocwl)

-## Direct Command Line Workflow 2 Script Usage
+## NCATS Translator Workflow 2

-A Python 3 command line script is currently provided that will execute the relevant modules and commands for Translator "Workflow 2".
+A Python 3 command line script is currently provided that will directly execute the relevant modules and commands for the NCATS Translator "Workflow 2".
 To display the full parameters of the script, type:

 ```
 python scripts/WF2_automation.py --help